Flexible working arrangements

 The ability of staff to work flexibly is fundamental to achieving this.
 Finding the right balance between the demands of work and other personal commitments and interests lies at the heart of this policy.

-We value flexibility within our staff community and recognises the importance of helping and encouraging staff to achieve a healthy balance.
+We value flexibility within our staff community and recognise the importance of helping and encouraging staff to achieve a healthy balance.
 Whilst this statement encompasses staff requests prompted by exceptional circumstances, we aspire to go beyond this and wish to create an environment that enables all staff to think about what is best for them.

 Additionally, Covid-19 has significantly heightened the need for us to advocate a sensible and sustainable work-life balance approach.
 Consequently, this policy is designed to support and reassure our staff community as we adapt and respond to new ways of working, both during and after the Covid-19 pandemic.